Noura93a/ai-datacenter-bootcamp-labs/hadeel/week4/d3/README.md

-# Week 4 Day 3 - Scheduling is Accounting
+# Week 4 Day 3 - GPUs in the scheduler's ledger

 In this lab, I learned how Kubernetes uses resource requests and limits when scheduling CPU and GPU workloads.
 I also tested how background CPU workloads can affect serving latency.